-This year, for the second time in our program's history, we administered an Exit Survey and Questionnaire, in order to gather evaluative feedback about our program.
+This year, for the third time in our program's history, we administered an Exit Survey and Questionnaire, to gather evaluative feedback about our program.
 The Exit Survey was administered to graduating seniors and provides qualitative and quantitative measures of student exposure to various disciplinary approaches to the Latin/o Americas, as well as an indication of their engagement in study abroad opportunities.
 The following results are germane to this assessment.
-(Note: Please see the following documents: the LAST "Exit Survey" and the "Exit Survey Results"- appended to this report.)

-- i) Declaration of the LAST co-major: Survey results demonstrate that the majority of graduating LAST students (46%) declared the LAST major in their Junior year in college, and 36% declared the major/minor in their Senior year.
-Of students surveyed, only 18% had declared the LAST major/minor by the end of their sophomore year.
+- i) Declaration of the LAST co-major: Survey results demonstrate that the majority of graduating LAST students (54%) declared the LAST major in their Junior year in college, and 31% declared the major/minor in their Senior year.
+Of students surveyed, only 15% had declared the LAST major/minor by the end of their sophomore year.
 These percentages are not surprising for an inter-disciplinary major which must, by necessity, be paired with another major in Fulbright College.
 Often students don't know what Latin American Studies is until they have had some exposure through their major classes/professors.
-We can use this data to help us think creatively about how to better publicize our major and recruit majors earlier (aiming for the Sophomore year). - ii) Language skills: The Exit Survey shows that the majority of our LAST majors/minors are obtaining much more than the minimum language acquisition required for program participation.
-I.e., we require students to complete SPAN 2013 or equivalent before graduation, yet 82% of respondents had engaged in 4000-level language classes or are heritage speakers (speak Spanish as their first language).
+We continue to discuss how to apprise students of the existence of the LAST, how to better publicize our major, and ways to recruit majors earlier (aiming for the Sophomore year). - ii) Language skills: The Exit Survey shows that the majority of our LAST majors/minors are obtaining much more than the minimum language acquisition required for program participation.
+I.e., we require students to complete SPAN 2013 or equivalent before graduation, yet 80% of respondents had engaged in 4000-level language classes or are heritage speakers (speak Spanish as their first language).

-Other languages: Survey results continue to indicate student interest in the reinstatement of a Portuguese language option: 45% of respondents said it was "likely" or "highly likely" that they would opt for Portuguese if offered, 18% said they would double up, opting for both Spanish and Portuguese, while only 9% said it was "highly unlikely" that they would opt for Portuguese if offered.
-We are delighted that the World Languages Department was awarded a tenure-track position for a Portuguese specialist and has made a hire in that field.
-Portuguese will be taught again at the University of Arkansas beginning in Fall 2016.
-In the future, we may also entertain the idea of offering an indigenous language (Quechua, K'iche', Kaqchikel, Aymara, or another of the hundreds of indigenous languages spoken in Central and South America and the Caribbean).
-Country wide, Centers of Latin American Studies offer Spanish, Portuguese, and at least one indigenous language; we can use our Exit Survey to assess the viability of this possibility.
+Other languages: As of Fall 2016, Portuguese has been reinstated as a language option.
+Since this is the first year that Portuguese has been offered in more than a decade, it was too late for this particular group of graduating seniors to take advantage of Portuguese as the primary option for the fulfillment of their language requirement.
+Nevertheless, survey results indicate substantial student enthusiasm for Portuguese.
+Among those who had not taken Portuguese, 77% of respondents said it was "likely" or "highly likely" that they would have opted to take Portuguese in lieu of, or in addition to Spanish if it had been available earlier in their college career.
+We are delighted that the World Languages Department successfully hired a tenure-track Portuguese specialist.
+Portuguese will be taught again at the University of Arkansas beginning in Fall 2017.
+Also, "Portuguese for Spanish Speakers" will be offered next year, and, eventually, offerings will include: "Brazilian Cinema," "Introduction to Luso-Afro-Brazilian Literature," and "Brazilian Culture and Social Issues."
+In the future, LAST may also entertain the idea of offering an indigenous language (Quechua, K'iche', Kaqchikel, Aymara, or another of the hundreds of indigenous languages spoken in Central and South America and the Caribbean).
+Country wide, Centers of Latin American Studies offer Spanish, Portuguese, and at least one indigenous language; we may deploy our Exit Survey to evaluate the viability of this possibility.